0xZKML/zk-mnist/README.md

 ## Current Functionality:

-1) input a vector as a string format (need to replace this ASAP with image upload + preproc)
+1) select an image of a hand-drawn digit
-2) generate proof in-browser using snarkjs
+2) classify digit and generate proof in-browser using snarkjs
 3) verify proof on-chain using ethers + snarkjs

 ## How to run it locally: